evanmcook/qlab-scripts/README.md

  ### Color Picker
  - Change the color of the selected cues to a color of your choice.
 [Alec Sparks](https://alecsparks.com/) made this one possible by discovering the hidden colors in 2018.

+ ## Color Toggler
+ - If the selected cues are of a specified color, remove that color.
+Cues with no color or with another color become the specified color.

 ### The Palmer Hefferan Indent
  - Indents a series of Fade cues to match with [Palmer's](https://www.palmerhefferan.com/) visual style of programming a series of fades that all target the same audio file.